Food . Music . Culture

 June 19 – July 1

-What is the Kanata Festival all about?
+What was the Kanata Festival all about?

 The Kanata Festival exists to amplify indigenous voices during the Canada 150 celebrations.
 Come and experience heritage, music, food, art and culture with Canada’s First People.